SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 The first step, before building actual transformation logic, is definition of data sources.
 There are three primary ways to define data sources in a SQL project:

-1. **seeds** - which allow for loading small CSV datasets into your warehouse (useful for small test datasets or lookup mappings, like list of countries)
+1. **seeds** - which allow for loading small CSV Datasets into your warehouse (useful for small test Datasets or lookup mappings, like list of countries)
-2. **datasets** - table points with schema and additional metadata
+2. **Datasets** - table points with schema and additional metadata
 3. **other models** - since each model defines a table, models can serve as inputs to another model (we’re going to cover models in the next section)

 #### 4.3.1 Create seeds

-Seeds allow you to define small CSV-based datasets that are going to be automatically uploaded to your warehouse as tables, whenever you execute your models.
+Seeds allow you to define small CSV-based Datasets that are going to be automatically uploaded to your warehouse as tables, whenever you execute your models.
 This is particularly useful for business data tables or for integration testing on data samples.

 ![Create a new seed](img/Snow4.2_createNewSeed.png)